 Elric Kane is an award-winning filmmaker who over the last decade has directed films in both New Zealand and USA.
-His independent feature films Kissy Kissy and Murmurs have screened at several international film festivals and his most recent short film Tender is currently on the US film festival circuit.
-Elric is also a passionate film curator who screened independent cinema at the Jumpcut Cafe in Los Angeles and has been the producer / host of several popular cinema podcasts including Inside Horror, Geek Nation's Killer POV, Pure Cinema and Shockwaves for Blumhouse Productions.
+His independent feature films Kissy Kissy and Murmurs have screened at several international film festivals and his most recent short film Tender just completed its festival run.
+He was a producer on the Neo-noir feature film The Frontier that premiered at SXSW and is now available on Netflix.
+Elric is also a passionate film curator who screened independent cinema at the Jumpcut Cafe in Los Angeles and has been the producer / host of several popular cinema podcasts including Inside Horror, Geek Nation's Killer POV, The New Beverly Cinemas Pure Cinema and Shockwaves for Blumhouse Productions.
 He has taught film production and aesthetics at Columbia College in Chicago and Victoria University in Wellington, New Zealand.
-He received his Bachelor of Art from Victoria University, and his Master of Fine Arts from Savannah College of Art and Design.
+He received his Bachelor of Arts from Victoria University, and his Master of Fine Arts from Savannah College of Art and Design.